kolide/launcher/ee/katc/test_data/README.md

 matches in Dev Tools in your browser by going to Application => IndexedDB => launchertestdb.)
 On macOS, Firefox sqlite files can be found at a path similar to this one:
 `/Users/<your-username>/Library/Application Support/Firefox/Profiles/*.default*/storage/default/file++++*+launcher+ee+katc+test_data+index.html/idb/*.sqlite`.
+On macOS, Safari sqlite files can be found at a path similar to this one: `/Users/<my-username>/Library/Containers/com.apple.Safari/Data/Library/WebKit/WebsiteData/Default/*/*/IndexedDB/*/IndexedDB.sqlite3`.
+The path is random, so check the mod time for the file to determine which one you just modified.
+Unless your Terminal has FDA, you will need to find this file via Finder.

-Zip the .indexeddb.leveldb directory (for Chrome) or the .sqlite file (for Firefox), then move the zipped file to [indexeddbs](./indexeddbs).
+Zip the .indexeddb.leveldb directory (for Chrome) or the .sqlite file (for Firefox) or the .sqlite3 file (for Safari), using `zip` on the command-line, and then move the zipped file to [indexeddbs](./indexeddbs).
 You can then reference this file in the indexeddb tests.